dtwozero/vivaleak/README.md

 I contemplated releasing the malware to drive this point home.
 I don't want fingers pointed at me, so i'm not releasing that.

 ### This affects all versions of Vivaldi Web Browser < 1.14 on Linux Systems.
-I cannot verify on windows because i hate windows and don't feel like installing a vm.
-However i think it's safe to assume this is affected OSX as well.
-Someone can verify.
+I did not verify windows and OSX versions.
+Someone else can verify the bug on those 2x operating systems and reach out to me if they wish.